Kaltsoon/react-native-material/material/2-react-native-basics.md

 One of the most commonly used properties of flex item is the [flexGrow](https://css-tricks.com/almanac/properties/f/flex-grow/) property.
 It accepts a unitless value which defines the ability for a flex item to grow if necessary.
 If every flex items have a `flexGrow` of `1`, they will share all the available space evenly.
 If a flex item have a `flexGrow` of `0` it will only use the space its content requires and leave rest of the space for other flex items.

-Here is a more interactive and concreate example of how to use flexbox to implement a simple card component with header, body and footer:
+Here is a more interactive and concreate example of how to use flexbox to implement a simple card component with header, body and footer: [Flexbox example](https://snack.expo.io/@kalleilv/3d045d).

 <!-- TODO: embedded snack
 <div data-snack-id="@kalleilv/flexbox-example" data-snack-platform="web" data-snack-preview="true" data-snack-theme="light" style="overflow:hidden;background:#fafafa;border:1px solid rgba(0,0,0,.08);border-radius:4px;height:505px;width:100%"></div>
 <script async src="https://snack.expo.io/embed.js"></script>
 -->